-Asana for Startups — Editor's Take
+Asana for Startups: Editor's Take

 Editor's Take: Asana

-Asana holds its own among productivity platforms targeted at growing teams.
+Asana holds its own among operations & productivity platforms targeted at growing teams.
 Teams that claim the 6 months free Premium deal through SaaSOffers get the most realistic value out of Asana.
 Whether Asana is right for you depends on which features matter most to your specific stack.

 Claim Asana DealAsana Pros